 We've all been there -- you get out in the hot sun, or play a sport and you come back all sweaty.

-In addition, over time sweat can start to make a stain on those clothes, making them unattractive to wear.
+In addition, over time this bodily fluid can start to make a stain on those clothes, making them unattractive to wear.

 Less common, but also a problem can be removing sweat stains from upholstery and carpet.

-These types of stains can occur if you sit down on your couch or carpet while you are all sweaty.
+These types of marks can occur if you sit down on your couch or carpet while you are all sweaty.

 Here are step by step instructions for removing stains caused by sweat and perspiration:

 Step 1: Assess whether the sweat stain is old or new.
-If it is old it may have started to change the color of the fabric because of the acidity of the sweat.
+If it is old it may have started to change the color of the fabric because of the acidity of the perspiration.

-Step 2b: If it is a new stain, then you should apply ammonia to the stain, and let it sit for approximately 30 minutes.
+Step 2b: If it is a new stain, then you should apply ammonia to it, and let it sit for approximately 30 minutes.
 (Be sure to test the ammonia in an inconspicuous area first to make sure it will not damage the fabric.)

 Hint: Do not apply both ammonia and vinegar to the stain at the same time.